 Designed by architect Vincenzo Sinatra, the reconstructed eighteenth-century Noto Cathedral is near the entrance.
 It’s magnificent!
 Dedicated to San Nicolò of Mira the cathedral is the “most important place of worship in Noto”.

 The Cathedral is across the street from Noto Town Hall – Palazzo Ducezio.
 Construction began in 1694 and completed in 1703.
 The façade and interior have undergone alterations, including a neoclassical dome built after the original collapsed during a violent storm in 1996.

 Works of art inside the cathedral were a highlight of my visit.
 Beautiful art in the three naves is considered “one of the last great sites of contemporary sacred art”.
 The paintings are indescribably beautiful.

 Via Nicolaci, near Cathedral of San Nicolò, is famous for its May Infiorata (flower festival).
 This floral exhibition is dedicated to the world.
 Every year the theme features a different country.

 Palazzo Nicolaci was built in 1731.
-It has 90 rooms, frescoed vaulted ceilings, and eighteenth-century paintings.
-Balconies adorned with forms of animals, spirals, and arabesques surround the palace, the residence of the Princes of Villadorata.
+It has ninety rooms, frescoed vaulted ceilings, and eighteenth-century paintings.
+Balconies adorned with forms of animals, spirals, and arabesques surround the palace which was the residence of the Princes of Villadorata.